mangelats/buffers/README.md

 This abstraction only assumes that the elements can be references by a `usize` index, so the underlying mechanism could be a lot of things.

+There are more traits which add capabilities to your:
+  1. `PtrBuffer`: You have a pointer-like type which alows to read an element.
+  1. `RefBuffer`: You can generate a reference-like for the elements.
+  1. `ContiguousMemoryBuffer`: This is a marker trait which indicates that the memory is contiguous.

+To modify an exiting buffer's behaviour you may use `IndirectBuffer` instead of implementing it yourself.
+It will have a blanket `Buffer` implementation and the same methods as it but with a default implementation which forwards it to the inner buffer.

 ## Nightly
 The code currently requires the nightly compiler because of [`dropck_eyepatch`](https://github.com/rust-lang/rust/issues/34761)